-For 28 years, Spooner Physical Therapy has been providing outpatient therapy services to patients in the Phoenix metro area.
-Working under the founding principle of “Health in Motion," the Spooner PT team partners with their patients to restore healthy movement and function quickly and to each individual’s greatest potential.
+For 30 years, Spooner Physical Therapy has been providing outpatient therapy services to patients in the Phoenix metro area.
+Working under the founding principle of “Health in Motion,” the Spooner PT team partners with their patients to restore healthy movement and function quickly and to each individual’s greatest potential.
 They offer physical therapy, hand therapy, and many other specialty services to meet the needs of their patients and community.
 When the company was founded in 1990—by Tim Spooner, PT, FAFS—it had one location in Scottsdale, Arizona.
-Today, therapist-owned Spooner PT has 20 clinics—where more than 100 therapists complete roughly 1,000 visits per day—across the metro area.
+Today, therapist-owned Spooner PT has 23 clinics—where more than 100 therapists complete over 1,000 visits per day—across the metro area.

 According to Michelle Babcock, PT, MSPT, OCS—Chief Experience Officer at Spooner PT—the biggest challenge the company was facing had to do with quantifying the patient experience: “We weren’t capturing experience in an objective, actionable way,” she said.
 However, it wasn’t until Babcock and the rest of the Spooner PT team learned about Net Promoter Score® (NPS®) tracking—a method for measuring patient engagement and loyalty—that they realized their current satisfaction surveys weren’t producing the actionable data they needed to make real improvements.